A Book ReviewTitle: Jesus Revolution

 Ship of Theseus gradually changed, its timbers being pulled out and replaced one at a time.
 Nonetheless, any "history" fully disclosing the charismatic side that existed back then probably would have been an embarrassment to an evangelical audience and to Greg's evangelical peers, especially the ones who are cessationists — maybe Greg himself would have been embarrassed — and more so if any hint or suggestion were made in the book that the charismatic component might have been a integral part of the revival.
-However, the book easily solved this problem by sweeping the issue under the rug and simply not mentioning the relevant facts, such as those I briefly outlined in a memorandum.
-And who is going to raise an objection to this omission?
+However, the book easily solved this problem by simply sweeping the issue under the rug and leaving out the relevant facts, such as those I briefly outlined in a memorandum.
+But who is going to raise an objection to this omission?
 Who even cares anymore?
 A sanitized version of the Jesus Movement revival, with minimal glossolalia, would be presented instead and thus more acceptable to a mainstream market.
 The Baker Publishing Group probably wouldn't fuss too much about the verisimilitude; for them it was only important to have a salable book on a glamorous topic by a celebrity megachurch pastor, which is always a safe and profitable bet as far as the publishing business goes nowadays.
 Welcome to the "Evangelical Industrial Complex."

 Jesus Revolution book, its towering pillars of solid stability and enduring success: pastor Chuck Smith, and Chuck's most exemplary protégé, Greg Laurie, of course.